tripal/tripal/docs/user_guide/install_tripal/upgrade_from_tripal2.rst

     drush pm-disable tripal_core

 4. The Tripal modules must also be downloaded and updated.
-To do this, delete the old Tripal v2 modules directories, usually found in ``/var/www/html/sites/all/modules`` (be sure you have a backup before removing).
+To do this, delete the old Tripal v2 modules directories, located in ``sites/all/modules`` from your Drupal root:  for example ``/var/www/html/sites/all/modules``(be sure you have a backup before removing).
 The following command will retrieve the Tripal 3 version:

   .. code-block:: bash